MaxiBoether/strategic-routing/router/README.md

 ## Project Structure

-The repository contains the outer framework as well as the implementation of our algorithms solving SAP.
-You find all implementation sourcecode in the `src` folder.
-The subdirectory `core` contains the core router part (framework), responsible for input/output/general datatypes.
+The repository contains the outer routing framework as well as the implementation of our algorithms solving the SAP problem.
+You find all implementations in the `src` folder.
+The subdirectory `core` contains the core router framework, responsible for input/output/general datatypes.
 The other subdirectores are for each routing submodule ("strategy").
-In this repository, there only is the `ssotd` strategic, which maps to the SAP problem in the paper.
+In this repository, you will only find the `ssotd` strategy, which solves the SAP problem.
 For example, we also implemented other evolutionary algorithms solving SAP, which define a different strategy.
 Strategies can have different variants (e.g.
 1D-SAP).
+Hence, if you want to solve your own routing problem within this framework, start with adding a new strategy.

-Used libraries are found in `lib`.
-When building, you can find the results in `build`.
+All used libraries are found in `lib`.
+After compiling the project, you can find the results in `build`.
 All header files should be in `include`.

 Please note that due to historic reasons, the naming of problems/algorithms in the sourcecode differs to the naming in the paper. `SSOTD` maps to the `SAP`